Addressing the Opioid Crisis in Rural East Tennessee

-Vision.
-To eradicate opioid use disorder, the Rural Communities Opioid Response Program – East Tennessee Consortium strives to create healthy communities by enhancing health promotion and prevention, collaboration, and access to health services and care.
+The Rural Communities Opioid Response Program – East Tennessee Consortium (RCORP-ETC) strives to create healthy communities by enhancing health promotion and prevention, collaboration, and access to health services and care.
 Together these efforts will promote safety, physical and emotional wellness, and economic security.

-Nurturing Options for Women (NOW; 2020-2023) aims to prevent neonatal abstinence syndrome (NAS) in rural East Tennessee by improving quantity and quality of the provider workforce across prevention, treatment, and recovery.
-The Hill and Servolution Health Services (SHS) of Claiborne County and Schools Together Allowing No Drugs (STAND) of Scott County are partnering in these efforts.
-Initiatives include: (1) Enhancing quality of the provider workforce through professional training; (2) Incorporating family planning into healthcare visits; and (3) Expanding behavioral health workforce and youth health promotion services.
+Project NOW is continuing its efforts to to prevent neonatal abstinence syndrome (NAS) in rural East Tennessee.
+Initiatives of this project include (1) Enhancing quality of the provider workforce through professional training; (2) Incorporating family planning into healthcare visits; and (3) Expanding behavioral health workforce and youth health promotion services.